Abstract:

 P<0.05), respectively.
 The expression levels of the three tight junction proteins, claudin-1, ZO-1 and occludin, increased by 1.0~2.0 times (

 P<0.001).
 Overall, individual GMOs and BB could improve the intestinal barrier function and inhibit the secretion of inflammatory factors.
-However, the synergistic effect of GMOs and BB was more significant, and the recovery effect on barrier function was the best and the expression of inflammatory factors was significantly inhibited when the action concentration is 10.0 mg/mL.
+However, the synergistic effect of GMOs and BB was more significant, with the best recovery effect on barrier function and a significant inhibition of inflammatory factor expression at a concentration of 10.0 mg/mL.